Staying productive over the holidays

 3. Schedule time to panic

-“But Traction Tools, why would I take even more time out of my day to invite stress instead of just powering through?”
+“But Bloom Growth, why would I take even more time out of my day to invite stress instead of just powering through?”
 Excellent question; thank you for asking.

 The reason this works is based on a Cognitive Behavioral Therapy (CBT) tool meant to help people manage that “spiraling out of control” feeling.
 Scheduling time to address your worry and stress trains your mind to better control negative emotions, which frees up the rest of your day to work uninterrupted by stressed-out feelings.